Siralexisstar/example.mediamarkt.product-service/README.md

 1. **Automated Test Execution**: The pipeline runs `mvn clean verify`, executing the full suite of unit tests.
 This acts as an immediate safety net, ensuring no breaking changes or regressions are merged.
 2. **JaCoCo Coverage Generation**: During the test execution phase, the JaCoCo Maven plugin automatically generates a detailed XML test coverage report.
 3. **SonarCloud Integration**: Finally, the pipeline sends the JaCoCo coverage report and the source code to SonarCloud.
+The pipeline shows the unit testing and also integration test.

 ### 📊 SonarQube Cloud [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Siralexisstar_example.mediamarkt.product-service&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=Siralexisstar_example.mediamarkt.product-service)